zackp30/abgilpqt.github.io/index.html.markdown

           `/mode ##abgilpqt+ +q`.
 If you are identified to services, this doesn't apply to you.
             * You can see if you are identified by running `/whois yournick`.
-It should have line telling `yournick is logged in as youraccountname`.
+It should have a line telling `yournick is logged in as youraccountname`.

 * * * * *